Have you learned to condition dehydrated food? Learn how easy it is to take the necessary next steps after drying your favorite fruits and vegetables.

 Also, fruits tend to be prepared in larger pieces than vegetables by most people.
 So the risk of 3-4 pieces not being properly dried while the rest increases the risk.

-In general, fruits are dry when they do not stick together and no beads of moisture form when they are squeezed together.
-Fruit that is properly dried will have about 20% moisture.
+Properly dried fruit will have about 15-20% moisture content.
 That can be hard to obtain evenly in the home dehydrator, and some pieces will have more than 20% moisture, there is no sure way to test at home.

-To get it under that point, dry your fruits until they are crisp for best storage when possible.
-If you are drying to for snacking, conditioning is not necessary, but store in the fridge and eat within 3-4 days.
+To get it under that point, dry your fruits until they are crisp for the best storage when possible.
+If you are drying for snacking, conditioning is not necessary, but store in the fridge and eat within 3-4 days.

-Vegetables - Yes, and no.
+Vegetables – Always

 Vegetables are easier than fruit to determine dryness.
 With time and experience, you may be able to tell which pieces just need more drying time before they are fully dry.